gustavofabro/gustavofabro/README.md

 I'm Gustavo Fabro, front-end developer with 6 years of professional experience in the field.
 Bachelor in computer science from UNESC (2014 - 2018).
 Focused on front-end and JavaScript development ecosystem (TypeScript, React, ReactNative, Angular, Node, Deno, HTML, CSS etc.).
 I'm also a huge fan of clean code. :blue_book::sunglasses:

-I currently work at [CI&T](https://ciandt.com/) as front-end developer.
+I currently work at [Upstart13](https://upstart13.com/) as front-end Software Engineer.

 ## Skills